-During the grazing season, livestock operations must provide an average of no less than 30 percent of animals’ dry matter intake from grazing for a minimum of 120 days on pasture.
+During your region’s grazing season, ruminant livestock must obtain no less than 30 percent of their dry matter intake from grazing over a minimum of 120 days on pasture.

 A weighted average over the grazing season may be used to calculate that dry matter intake from pasture meets your OSP.
 Such an approach helps account for end of season decline in pasture nutrition or stunted growth from excessive heat.